Zoom-Planner-Android/ZoomPlanner/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
 * User must be able to add and store a given zoom link within the app
 * User must be able to see day and time of a given zoom link
 * Users should see all stored zoom links in one tab in a vertical fashion
 * User should get a push notification alert X minutes before the meeting starts.
 * Allow users to give a "name/nickname" for a zoom link so they know which link corresponds to what class/meeting
+* User should view Zoom meetings in a calendar form

 **Optional Nice-to-have Stories**